blue-yonder/devpi-cleaner/README.rst

                          [--password PASSWORD]
                          server user package_specification

-    A utility to clean packages from the Devpi server used at Blue Yonder.
+    A utility to batch-remove packages from a Devpi server..

     positional arguments:
       server                The devpi server to operate on.